DrGBL/WES.WGS/README.md

 The code is numbered to give the order which it was ran at McGill, however these aren't always necessary, and you can sometimes jump ahead.

+Dependencies: bcftools, plink, regenie, VEP (with LOFTEE and dbNSFP plugins), and hail (python module)

 Here's a summary of what each function does, with more comments in each specific file:

 01.autosomal.sh: keeps only autosomal chromosome, this may not be necessary in your cohort, but the smaller sample size at the BQC-19 caused some trouble with QCing in those regions, so for now we omitted them.